Personal Statement Advice

 - Avoid using "inspirational quotes" from business leaders or other public figures.
 They do not add to your statement because they don't tell us anything about you.

 - Donʼt submit the same generic statement for many different courses.
 You must tailor the statement for each specific course.

 - You can include information about your hobbies / voluntary work etc, but you must explain how these relate to the course you have applied for or prepared you for study.

 - Donʼt tell us about other people (e.g. your parents), they aren't the ones who will be studying at WMG.

 - Avoid vague statements such as "I have always wanted to go to your University because I have a passion for study".

-- Do not, under any circumstances, copy a personal statement from another source.
-In particular do not use "effective personal statement" type websites or forums.
+- Do not use "effective personal statement" type websites or forums.